Weight loss: Can a Lumen ‘metabolism reader’ help you lose weight more easily? How it works

-The Lumen device promises to help people by increase their metabolic rate, improve their fitness and strength, and lose weight.
-How does it work - and does it deliver?
+The Lumen device promises to help people to increase their metabolic rate, improve their fitness and strength, and lose weight.
+How does it work?

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.